Azure/autorest.csharp/docs/mgmt/readme.md

 ## How does the generator identify a resource

 The management .Net SDK generates the resources with hierarchy, therefore the code generator makes quite a few modification on the code model input from the `modelerfour`.
-To better recognize the hierarchical structure of resources, the the code generator will generate everything from the point of view of request paths, instead of operation groups.
+To better recognize the hierarchical structure of resources, the code generator will generate everything from the point of view of request paths, instead of operation groups.
 Therefore quite a few new configurations are introduced to tweak the behavior how the generator identifies the resource classes as well as the hierarchy.

 The management generator will first go through all the operations and categorize them by resources, then calculate hierarchical structures on them.